gatesofdawnstudio/gatesofdawnstudio.github.io/readme.md

 <img src="https://i.imgur.com/2X78rDp.jpeg" style="width: 1000px; max-width: 100%; height: auto" title="Gates of Dawn Music Recording and Production header"/>

 ## About
-My name is Kiley Burkhart, and I operate a music recording and production project studio called Gates of Dawn in Westerville, OH (close to Columbus and within the central Ohio area).
+My name is **Kiley Burkhart**, and I operate a music recording and production project studio called **Gates of Dawn** in **Westerville, OH** (_close to Columbus and within the central Ohio area_).
 I am passionate about helping independent artists bring their songs to life.
 I specialize in the indie rock/pop world as a producer and multi-instrumentalist, but I am open to working on all kinds of music.
 My goal is to offer something between what you can get with home recording and a standalone professional studio.
 I am able to keep affordable rates as I do this part-time and I am currently in a facility with shared space.
 I am careful to only take on a workload that I can handle along with my full-time job.

-This studio is a dream of mine turned into a reality, and I truly love what I do here.
+_This studio is a dream of mine turned into a reality, and I truly love what I do here._

 ## Location
 6463 Maxtown Road\